Experimental determination of irreversible entropy production in out-of-equilibrium mesoscopic quantum systems

-where $n_a=\langle(\delta\hat{q}_a^{2}+\delta\hat{p}_a^{2}-1)\rangle_s/2$ and $n_b=\langle(\delta\hat{q}_b^{2}+\delta\hat{p}_b^{2}-1)\rangle_s/2$ are the average number of excitations in the NESS of the two oscillators in excess of the zero-point motion of the respective harmonic oscillator.
-In the optomechanical expression for $\mu_b$, instead of the full phonon number $n_b$, only the momentum variance $\langle\delta\hat p_b^2\rangle_s$ enters because we assume Brownian motion damping.
 Eq.~\eqref{Pi_ss} represents our main theoretical result: it quantifies the entropic contribution, ascribable to the quantum fluctuations that the system has to pay to remain in its NESS.
-It thus directly quantifies the irreversibility of the driven-dissipative dynamics of two linearly coupled quantum oscillators.
+It thus directly quantifies the irreversibility of the driven-dissipative dynamics of two linearly coupled quantum oscillators, well beyond the linear-response limit.
 For vanishing coupling the systems reach thermal equilibrium (i.e. $n_a=0$ and $n_b=n_{T_b}$), and $\Pi_s$ vanishes.
 Moreover, there is no dependence on the correlations between the oscillators, since in a NESS the entropy production rate $\Pi_s$ equals the flux rate $\Phi_s$.
-Thus, the entropy flux from the system to the overall environment determines the amount of {\it irreversibility} produced within the driven-dissipative model.
+Thus, the entropy flux from the system to the overall environment determines the amount of {\it irreversibility} produced within the driven-dissipative model, and is directly linked to the breaking down of the microscopic detailed balance~\cite{arrow}.
 The previous considerations also allow us to identify two contributions to $\Pi_s$, linked to the mechanical/atomic and optical oscillator, referred to as $\mu_{a}$ and $\mu_b$, respectively.
-Taken individually, they are not entropy production rates for subsystem $j=a,b$, inasmuch as they do not meet the requirements of positivity.
-This is made apparent by looking at the mechanical contribution to $\Pi_s$ in Eq.~\eqref{Pi_ss}, which can take negative values.
+They are the individual entropy flows to each environment and show how the entropy produced in the NESS is split into two distinct fluxes.
+We note that the explicit form of Eq.~\eqref{Pi_ss} in terms of the sum of such independent terms strongly relies on the local nature of the environments that we have cconsidered, and we expect it not to hold in more general situations.
 The dissipative evolution arising from the contact with the environments is manifested explicitly in Eq.~\eqref{Pi_ss} by the presence of the rates $\gamma_b$ and $\kappa_a$.
 In both settings, the mechanical/atomic damping rate $\gamma_b$ is much smaller than the cavity decay rate $\kappa_a$, as can be appreciated from Table~\ref{table:tab1}.